Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 - Failures because of hardware issues on individual nodes (alerts or warning flags set in HSM)

-It is typically safe to postpone the investigation and resolution of non-blocking failures until after the CSM installation or upgrade has completed.
+It is safe to postpone the investigation and resolution of non-blocking failures until after the CSM installation or upgrade has completed.